Our mission is to help children and adults form deep bonds with nature that will help transform and enrich their lives

 Nature awareness and wilderness survival courses are available for BOTH for KIDS and ADULTS!

 Alison is the creator of Tracks and Roots.
 She has her Bachelor’s of Science degree in Environmental Policy and Planning from Virginia Tech and has been an avid naturalist, wilderness survivalist, and tracker for 20 years.
 She is passionate about all things nature and especially bringing people of all ages and backgrounds closer to their ancestry, themselves, and the natural world.

 She lives with her husband and three kids in Short Pump, Virginia and loves getting them outside year-round, in all weather conditions.

-David is the co-dreamer, editor, and back-up manager of Tracks and Roots.
+David is the co-dreamer and an instructor for Tracks and Roots.
 He has his Bachelor’s of Science degree in Crop and Soil Environmental Science and has completed 2 years of graduate level ecology courses.
-He is an avid gardener, a hobby naturalist, and a wild edible plant expert.
+He is an avid gardener, a hobby naturalist, and a wild edible plant and wild mushroom expert.
 A trained martial artist and hobby war historian, he worked for the U.S. Army for 7 years as a military police officer.
 He resides in Short Pump, Virginia with his wife and three kids.